savannahworley/Markdown-to-HTML-with-GUI/README.md

 Some important syntax notes:

+- The GUI will convert the entered text with the "enter" key, so use shift + enter to get a newline in the GUI.
 - No space between list and header identifiers and the content text.
 - Space between the asterisks and content text for bold selections.
 - When making an element bold and italic, use two asterisks and an underline \*\*\_ \_\*\*